telerik/maui-docs/controls/calendar/blackout-dates.md

 ---
 title: Blackout Dates
 page_title: .NET MAUI Calendar Documentation - Blackout Dates
-description: Review how to apply blackout dates of the Telerik Calendar for .NET MAUI control.
+description: Discover the blackout dates feature of the Telerik Calendar for .NET MAUI control, and learn how to use them to disable specific dates.
 position: 3
 slug: calendar-blackout-dates
 ---

-# Blackout Dates in .NET MAUI Calendar control
+# .NET MAUI Calendar Blackout Dates

-Calendar provides an easier way to disable dates.
-All you need is to specify a collection of dates that cannot be selected by the user.
-This collections is the `BlackoutDates`(`IEnumerable&lt;DateTime&gt;`).
+The Calendar component for .NET MAUI provides a simple way to disable specific dates.
+To take advantage of this feature, specify the `BlackoutDates`(`IEnumerable&lt;DateTime&gt;`) collection and the user will not be able to select the defined dates.

-## Disable certain dates
+## Disabled (Blackout) Dates Example

-The purpose of the following tutorial is to show how to disable certain dates in Calendar control.
+The following snippets show how to disable certain dates in Calendar control.

-The XAML definition of the RadCalendar control:
+**1.** Define the `RadCalendar` control in XAML.

 <snippet id='calendar-blackout-dates'/>

-And a sample VieWModel with blackout dates:
+**2.** Add a VieWModel with defined blackout dates.

 <snippet id='calendar-blackoutdates-viewmode'/>

-> For the Calendar Blackout dates example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to Calendar -> Features category.
+> For the complete example with the Calendar Blackout dates, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **Calendar > Features** category.

 ## See Also